JetBrains/amper/docs/Documentation.md

 |-module.yaml
 ```

-You might have noticed that build variants configuration uses the `@variant`-qualifier, similarly to the [`@platform`-qualifier](#platform-qualifier).
-Also, the same rule as with [platform-specific sections](#multi-platform-configuration-1) apply to the build variants.
+You might have noticed that build variants configuration uses the `@variant`-qualifier, similarly to
+the [`@platform`-qualifier](#platform-qualifier).
+Also, the same rule as
+with [platform-specific sections](#multi-platform-projects) apply to the build variants.

 #### Advanced build variants

-In order to model both Android build types and Android product flavors, multidimensional build variants are supported:
+To model both Android build types and Android product flavors, multidimensional build variants are supported:

 ```yaml
 product: android/app